HeapsIO/heaps-doc/First-outlook.md

 When compiling the `all.hxml` file all samples should get compiled (which currently takes about 227 MB of disk space).

-Sidenote (Windows): When using HashLink you can run them very quickly when [adding HashLink to your right mouse menues](https://github.com/HaxeFoundation/hashlink/wiki/Further-Tips#working-on-windows).

 ### 👩‍💻👨‍💻 Samples from other users

 You can also learn from external public repositories from other **members of the community**